MicrosoftDocs/iis-docs/iis/extensions/advanced-logging-module/advanced-logging-for-iis-client-logging.md

 For client logging to be useful, a client must send messages to IIS Advanced Logging via HTTP POST in the expected XML format.
 Clients that can do this include:

+- The IS Advanced Logging is an extension for Internet Information Services (IIS) 7 is no longer available.
+We recommend [Enhanced Logging for IIS 8.5](/iis/get-started/whats-new-in-iis-85/enhanced-logging-for-iis85).
 - Applications based on Microsoft Silverlight 3 or later.
 Silverlight includes metrics that you can use to post messages in the required XML format to the web server that has IIS Advanced Logging installed.
 - The IIS Smooth Streaming sample client.